Evaluating Risks in Weak-to-Strong Alignment: A Bias-Variance Perspective: Results

 \section{Results}

-We organize the results around three questions: which empirical quantities are most strongly associated with blind-spot deception, whether deception can be explained by strong-model confidence dispersion alone, and whether the weak supervisor changes where blind spots occur.
-Although this analysis is based on only eight pipeline/dataset settings, the pattern is consistent across both datasets and all four pipelines.
+We organize the results around three questions: which empirical quantities are most strongly associated with blind-spot deception, whether deception can be explained by strong-model confidence dispersion alone, and whether weak-model training changes where blind spots occur.
+Because this analysis is based on only eight pipeline--dataset settings, we interpret the correlation results as exploratory diagnostic evidence rather than definitive statistical laws.
+To test whether the main trend is driven by a single extreme point, we also report a filtered robustness analysis that removes the largest PKU-SafeRLHF RLHF$\Rightarrow$RLAIF point and recomputes the correlations over the remaining seven configurations.